jayce1992/RealtimeTalkServer/README.md

 Step 4.
 In MainActivity.java, find the function getJsonStringYandex and replace apiKey to your own key that you got from https://tech.yandex.com/keys/get/?service=trnsl

+Step 5.
+After that you are ready to run RealtimeTalkServer.

 ## API Reference
 Yandex Translation API - https://tech.yandex.com/translate/